nimrossum/research-project/docs/main.typ

 Software engineering has consistently explored metrics to measure and compare the complexity and evolution of software systems.
 Being able to quantify the impact of code changes in software systems is central to understanding software evolution, team productivity, and system complexity.
 There are many ways to quantify the impact of code changes, such as number of issues closed, number of pull requests merged, number of commits, lines of code changed.
 Among these, _Lines of code changed_ (LoCC) @Sourceli1:online is one of the most widely used distance metrics in the software industry @nguyen2007sloc.
 It is often used as a measure of software complexity, maintainability, and productivity.

-While LoCC is simple to compute and interpret, it suffers from several key drawbacks (formatting ambiguity, rename-detection pitfalls, automation-driven spikes, and time bias) that can mislead when analyzing of developer effort and project activity.
+While LoCC is simple to compute and interpret, it suffers from several key drawbacks (formatting ambiguity, rename-detection pitfalls, automation-driven spikes, and time bias) that can mislead when analyzing developer effort and project activity.
 In this paper, we will explore the shortcomings of LoCC and propose an alternative metric: Compression Distance (CD), derived from lossless compression algorithms with large search windows.
 By measuring the compressibility of changes between software revisions, CD offers a novel perspective on software evolution, addressing many of the shortcomings inherent in LoCC.

 Through a series of experiments, we evaluate the effectiveness of CD in quantifying code complexity, distinguishing between commit types, and mitigating biases present in LoCC.

-*TODO: What does the results show?*

-The results suggest that CD provides ...
-// a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.
+The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.
+The results also show that you need to be aware of built in biases in the metric.

 == 1.2 Research Questions
 This paper investigates three research questions (RQs):